Changed your mind about that Black Friday buy? Your refund rights

 Online vs in-store

-You may be surprised to learn that you actually have more consumer rights when buying online than in-store.
+You may be surprised to learn you actually have more consumer rights when buying online than in-store.

 You should get a refund within 14 days of the seller getting the item back and it should include the basic cost of delivery too.